ganeti/ganeti/doc/iallocator.rst

 Relocation:

   relocate_from
-     a list of nodes to move the instance away from (note that with Ganeti 2.0, this list will always contain a single node, the current secondary of the instance); type *list of strings*
+     a list of nodes to move the instance away from; for DRBD-based instances, this will contain a single node, the current secondary of the instance, whereas for shared-storage instance, this will contain also a single node, the current primary of the instance;
+     type *list of strings*

 As for ``node-evacuate``, it needs the following request arguments: